-Music can really make or break a video.
-Yet, it’s all too often an afterthought in marketing videos.
-With the right selection, however, music can add to the video in a way little else can.
+Music can make or break a video.
+Yet, it’s all too often an afterthought in our videos.
+With the right selection, however, music can add to the video in a way that little else can.

 There are four key aspects to consider when choosing music and editing it to fit your video.
 If you’re making several videos, try not to use the same tracks in each one.
-Not only will it seem repetitive, but it may actually detract from the unique message you’re trying to convey in each.
+Not only will it seem repetitive, but it may detract from the unique message you’re trying to convey in each.

 Picking an appropriate musical genre for your video is more about avoiding bad choices than anything else.
 Consider your target audience, as well as the nature of your business.

 Lyrics have the potential to add a dramatic element to the storytelling aspect of your video.
 If you want to use a song with lyrics, consider one that has universally appealing lyrics — something that’s not so specific that it takes away from your message.

 Music is personal, but choosing the right song for your business video can either strengthen your message or distract from it.